Mr H Jones

 Outside of school Mr Everett is a keen reader, particularly interested in 19th and 20th century history.
 He also loves to travel, most recently leading an exhibition to Swaziland with 17 sixth formers to carry out volunteer work.

-Mrs R Fonseka: Teacher of Science
+Mrs R Fonseka: Head of Biology

 Mrs Fonseka graduated from Warwick University with a Bsc in Bio-Medical Science.
 Mrs Fonseka has worked with charities in Zimbabwe teaching Mathematics and English to orphaned children.